 Apprenticeships for high school students complement other career initiatives in North Carolina:

 NCWorks Certified Career Pathways are integrated systems of development programs that ensure the training individuals receive meets the present and future needs of businesses.
 Pre-apprenticeships and apprenticeships satisfy the work-based learning criteria for a career pathway.

 NC Secondary Career and Technical Education and Work-Based Learning

 Career and Technical Education imparts students with the skills they need to be successful citizens, workers and leaders in a global economy.
 Work-based learning, a key curriculum component within CTE, provides students with practical work experience where they can apply academic and technical skills and develop employability skills.
 Apprenticeships are included as a work-based learning strategy for CTE.

 Career & College Promise is North Carolina’s dual enrollment program for high school students, where eligible high school students can enroll in college classes at North Carolina community colleges and universities.
 In many cases, students can earn college credit and meet high school graduation requirements through college courses.
 High school students in apprenticeships are eligible for CCP.

 Once a student graduates from high school, they are eligible to participate in an ApprenticeshipNC registered apprenticeship.
 Students who graduate from a high school pre-apprenticeship are eligible for additional benefits during their registered apprenticeship, including:

-- Transfer of College Credits: Credits earned in college courses taken during high school through certified Career & College Promise pathways can be applied towards a community college degree.
+- Transfer of College Credits: Credits earned in college courses taken during high school through certified Career & College Promise pathways can be applied toward a community college degree.